Acceptance of applications is closed from June 30, 2023.

-Addressing the immediate population needs and providing, among other things, water, sanitation, energy, food, health care, and health products, shelter to reduce the impact of the war on the distressed population, complementing EU humanitarian and civil protections' assistance;
+- Addressing the immediate needs of the population, including access to water, sanitation, energy, food, medical care and health products, and shelter to reduce the impact of the war on the affected population, complementing humanitarian and EU assistance in the area of civilian protection;

-Short-term rehabilitation and reconstruction to enable the victims of war to benefit from a minimum of socio-economic standards;
+- Implementation of short-term rehabilitation and reconstruction measures to enable victims of war to enjoy basic socio-economic standards;

-Strengthening crisis and conflict response capacities and improving the population's safety and the critical service providers affected by the war.
+- Strengthening crisis and conflict response capacity and improving the security of war-affected populations and critical service providers.

-We collaborate with war-affected communities, as well as host and transit communities:
+We collaborated with war-affected communities, as well as host and transit communities:

 The project page on this website is created and maintained with the financial support of the European Union.
 Its contents are the sole responsibility of the IZOLYATSIA Foundation and can in no way be taken to reflect the views of the European Union.